 God’s patience carries the power to achieve God’s will.
 Ours does not.

-The wayward are prone to take advantage of patience, but this tendency does not excuse us from showing patience.
 A truly prodigal heart exploits patience and in these cases, it may be time to convert the safe passage they enjoy at home into a temporary visa to another place.

 Agreements and Commitments?